DataDog/ddprof/Readme.md

 Possibly.

+##### Capability Downgrade

 One idea would be to offer a new commandline argument to *ddprof*.
 When this argument is set, detect `CAP_SYS_ADMIN` on startup, perform the instrumentation, then *drop* the capability in both the profiling daemon and the target application.
-This will ensure that the instrumentation can be enabled, but denies attackers the benefit of actually using it.
+This will ensure that the instrumentation can be enabled, but denies attackers the benefit of using it directly.

+##### Alternative timing mode

+For a variety of reasons, we thought of launching with `perf_event_open()`.
+We could also measure time using the standard `set_itimer()` approach.
+There are a few unfortunate consequences to this:
+ * itimers are mediated through Unix signals, which steal execution from the instrumented process (adds latency)
+ * signals have more skid than the kernel code, sometimes by a truly significant margin
+ * signals can interrupt syscalls, which can break client code
+ * signals don't follow forks
+ * have to implement new message passing system to bring samples up from children
+ * signal delivery is non-uniform through a thread pool--this isn't an academic point, sampling hugely favors the earliest-spawned thread
+ * users can over-write signal handlers

+Some of this can be controlled for by implementing an LD_PRELOAD-type trick inside of a wrapper, which could catch `fork()` calls into libc and implement some other niceties, but I'm not sure how much effort this will be to support both glibc/musl across the major versions we have to support.

+##### Sidecar Mode

+In this distribution, the customer would install `ddprof` as a daemon in a sidecar container.
+We'd have to implement a new mode which will watch all processes on all CPUs, which has some issues for finding mappings and debug symbols (but nothing major).
+I don't anticipate this to add more latency, but it may erode performance by adding a lot of noise, which will add garbage to our unwinding caches.

 # Things we don't know